pflynn157/compiler-collection/README.md

 * libjava -> A library for generating Java class files (no external libraries needed)
 * test -> The test system
 * tiny-lang -> The first language, a mini educational language
-* sal-lang -> Set Algorithmic Language- A language based on formal set theory with heavy emphasis on math.
 * espresso-lang -> An experimental language to test and demonstrate the libjava library
 * orka-lang-> A language based on Tiny-Lang, but with added features such as for loops, for-all loops, floating-point operations, and object oriented programming
+* lex -> A simple lexical analyzer generator (used by all languages except Espresso)

 ### Licensing